sarai162/Azure-Labs/AWS-Labs/Task_4.md

 systemctl start nginx
 systemctl enable nginx
 ```

-Review the settings and launch the instance.
-Wait until the instance is running.
 Open the instance’s public IP in a browser to confirm the web server is accessible.